-Concrete5 has proved itself as reliable and trustworthy CMS solution allowing to build any kinds of websites (e.g. online magazines and newspapers, eCommerce sites, government websites community-based portals, as well as personal and family websites).
-Concrete5 surely has merits of its own:
+Concrete5 has proved itself as reliable and trustworthy CMS solution allowing to build any kind of websites (e.g. online magazines and newspapers, eCommerce sites, government websites community-based portals, as well as personal and family websites).
+The platform surely has merits of its own:

 - Usability – Concrete5’s dashboard provides you with everything you want to edit and publish a post.

 - In-page Editing – With in-page editing available in Concrete5, the whole content compiling process is easy and time-saving.

 - Customization – By means of the applications it is possible to extend the functionality as required.